Block Malware, Phishing, Ransomware Sites and Botnets

 A DNS firewall selectively intercepts DNS resolution for known-malicious network assets including domain names, IP addresses, and name servers.
-Interception can mean rewriting a DNS response to direct a web browser to a “walled garden”, or simply making the malicious network assets invisible and unreachable.
+Interception can mean rewriting a DNS response to direct a web browser to a “walled garden,” or simply making the malicious network assets invisible and unreachable.

 A DNS firewall can block:

-When a user clicks on a link in an email, for example from a fake banking site, you can intercept the lookup of that site.
+- Phishing - When a user clicks on a link in an email, for example from a fake banking site, you can intercept the lookup of that site.

-When a user attempts to navigate to an IP address known to host malware, you can redirect them to a site of your own with instructions on scanning their computer.
+- Malware - When a user attempts to navigate to an IP address known to host malware, you can redirect them to a site of your own with instructions on scanning their computer.

-Ransomware, is a type of malware in which someone takes over assets on your network and blocks access to them until you pay a ransom.
+- Ransomware - Ransomware is a type of malware in which someone takes over assets on your network and blocks access to them until you pay a ransom.
 This is a rapidly growing threat.

-By analyzing the query logs, you can track down the machines in your network that are attempting to contact these abuse sites, and clean up any infections or botnet code.
+- Identify infected machines - By analyzing the query logs, you can track down the machines in your network that are attempting to contact these abuse sites, and clean up any infections or botnet code.

 Here’s how to get started

 - Most RPZ data providers offer a free trial period.
-Sign up to try one or more data feeds from security experts Spamhaus, Farsight Security, SURBL or ThreatSTOP, or other public and private sources, based on your own needs and suspected threats.
+Sign up to try one or more data feeds from security experts Deteque, Farsight Security, SURBL or ThreatSTOP, or other public and private sources, based on your own needs and suspected threats.

 - Configure your BIND 9.9 or later server to receive updates to the RPZ zone from your chosen data providers using industry standard DNS mechanisms fully supported in BIND (IXFR/AXFR).
 ISC offers technical support contracts for BIND, or you are welcome to ask the BIND user community for help.